fanf2/kbd/unix69-keycaps.md

 notes on keycap sets for unix 69
 ================================

-I would like a Dolch style keycap set.
+I would like a Dolch style keycap set, preferably spherical top.
 Some notes on the options...

 Matt3o MTNU Susu